GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 This process creates a new point layer, with points representing the centroids of the geometries of the input layer.

 The centroid is a single point that shows the middle of all the parts of a feature.
 It can be outside the feature or on each part of it.
-An example would be a point, representing a polygon.

 The attributes of the points in the output layer are the same as for the original features.

-Centroids can be used in spatial operations such as __spatial joins__ to represent a polygon as points.
+Centroids are especially useful when creating [graduated symbols maps](https://giscience.github.io/gis-training-resource-center/content/Modul_4/en_qgis_styling_vector_data.html#creating-a-graduated-symbols-map), as the size of the point symbols can be graded using the graduated classification method.

 ```{figure} /fig/en_centroids_screenshot.png
 ---